Chapter 48

 [18] Now the king went to his palace and spent the night fasting; and no musicians were brought before him.
 Also his sleep went from him.
 [19] Then the king arose very early in the morning and went in haste to the den of lions.
 [20] And when he came to the den, he cried out with a lamenting voice to Daniel.
 The king spoke, saying to Daniel, “Daniel, servant of the living God, has your God, whom you serve continually, been able to deliver you from the lions?”
 [21] Then Daniel said to the king, “O king, live forever!
 [22] My God sent His angel and shut the lions’ mouths, so that they have not hurt me, because I was found innocent before Him; and also, O king, I have done no wrong before you.”
 [23] Now the king was exceedingly glad for him, and commanded that they should take Daniel up out of the den.
 So Daniel was taken up out of the den, and no injury whatever was found on him, because he believed in his God.

-Even though God greatly blessed Abraham he still only considered himself as a pilgrim and stranger upon this earth.
+Even though God greatly blessed Abraham with many physical possessions, he considered himself as a pilgrim and stranger upon this earth.
 To see this let us read from,

 Let us notice the following verses,

-9-10 … By faith Abraham and later Isaac and Jacob dwelt in the land of promise as a stranger.
+9-10 … By faith Abraham and later Isaac and Jacob dwelt in the land of promise as foreigners, strangers or pilgrims.
 They did this because they were waiting for the city that was to be built by God.
+We now know that this city will be the New Jerusalem.
+To see this, we go to John the Apostle’s vision of this event as recorded in,

-13 … Abraham, Sarah, Isaac, Jacob did not receive the promise while sojourning here upon this earth.
-Since they saw God’s promises to be in the future, while upon this earth, they considered themselves to be strangers and pilgrims.
+13 … Abraham, Sarah, Isaac, and Jacob did not receive the promise while sojourning upon this earth.
+Since they saw God’s promises to be in the future, while upon this earth, they considered themselves to be foreigners, strangers or pilgrims.
+We too as born-again believers in Jesus Christ are to live in the same manner.
+To see this let us recall the following exhortation from,

-Others were tortured, not accepting deliverance, that they might obtain a better resurrection.
 [36] Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
-[37] They were stoned, they were sawn in two, £were tempted, were slain with the sword.
+[37] They were stoned, they were sawn in two, were tempted, were slain with the sword.
 They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented—[38] of whom the world was not worthy.
 They wandered in deserts and mountains, in dens and caves of the earth.
 [39] And all these, having obtained a good testimony through faith, did not receive the promise, [40] God having provided something better for us, that they should not be made perfect apart from us.

 1 Corinthians 15:19